IanStorm/my-home-cctv/README.md

 ### Prepare the software, pt.
 1 🦙 1️⃣

+1. Download and unzip the [latest version of **motionEyeOS** from GitHub](https://github.com/ccrisan/motioneyeos/releases/latest) *(here: v20200606)*
+	* for *Pi Zero* pick the plain Ras Pi image, i.e. `motioneyeos-raspberrypi-VERSION.img.xz`
+	* don't pick the one for Pi 2, Pi 3, or Pi 4
-1. Connect the Micro SD card to the computer
+2. Connect the Micro SD card to the computer
 2. Download, install, and run **Raspberry Pi Imager**:
 	* Tested with v1.6 on Windows
-	* Choose OS: Raspberry Pi OS (other) -> **Raspberry Pi OS Lite (32-bit)**
+	* Choose OS: Custom Image -> pick the previously downloaded `.img` file
 	* Write to the Micro SD card

 ### Prepare the software, pt.
 2 🦙 2️⃣

 1. Clone this repository
-2. Enable SSH & WiFi:
+2. Enable WiFi:
+	* on *motionEyeOS* SSH is enabled per default
-	* It may be required to eject and re-insert the SD card
+	1. Eject and re-insert the SD card
-	1. Open a file explorer, navigate to the drive called **"boot"**
+	2. Open a file explorer, navigate to the drive called **"boot"**
 	2. Open another file explorer, navigate to the cloned repo folder
 	2. Replace the WiFi password inside the cloned `SD_card/wpa_supplicant.conf` file
 	2. Copy all items from cloned the `SD_card/` folder to the SD card's root folder